 • Maintaining balance and footing on variable, uneven terrain

-• Scrambling through one section of significant heights exposure on our summit day
+• Scrambling through one section of moderate to significant heights exposure on our summit day

 * For an official and complete list of physical requirements, please see our Essential Eligibility Criteria.